Rugby 101: A Beginner’s Guide To Rugby Union

 Yellow and red cards

 Yellow and red cards are disciplinary measures used by the referee to manage fouls and unacceptable behavior on the field.
-A yellow signifies a temporary suspension, where the player is sent off the field for a specific duration, usually ten minutes.
+A yellow card signifies a temporary suspension, where the player is sent off the field for a specific duration, usually ten minutes.
 This serves as a warning and a means to control disruptive behavior.

 On the other hand, a red card represents a more severe disciplinary action.
 It results in the player being sent off for the remainder of the match, with no substitution allowed.
 Red cards are issued for violent conduct, dangerous play, or repeated serious infringements.
 These cards enforce player safety, fair play, and respect for the rules of the game.